kinode-dao/kinode-book/src/hosted-nodes.md

 ## Managing Your Kinode

-[Valet](https://valet.kinode.org/) is the interface for managing your Kinode.
+[Valet](https://valet.kinode.org/) is the interface for managing your Kinode hosted by Kinode DAO.
+Kinode DAO plans to open-source the hosting code so there will be other hosting options in the future.
 Once logged in, `Your Kinodes` will be displayed: clicking on the name of a Kinode will navigate to the homepage for that Kinode.
 Clicking on the gear icon will open a modal with some information about the Kinode.
 Click `Show advanced details` to reveal information for accessing your Kinode's terminal.